Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Vu Minh Duc - Director of the Department of Teachers and Educational Managers (Ministry of Education and Training) - emphasized that the forum marks an important step forward in the journey of educational innovation, taking AI and digital technology as the foundation.

-The forum is an important activity of the Ministry of Education and Training within the framework of the initiative of the project “EEAI: Innovation in education with AI” and implemented, with funding from the RMIT Strategic Innovation Fund, demonstrating its commitment to contributing to the development of Vietnamese education.
+The forum is an important activity of the Ministry of Education and Training within the framework of the project initiative “EEAI: Innovation in education with AI” and implemented, with funding from the Strategic Innovation Fund of RMIT, demonstrating its commitment to contributing to the development of Vietnamese education.

 According to Mr. Vu Minh Duc, this forum not only provides new knowledge and technology for education, but also creates a strong driving force in the training and development of teachers and educational managers, in line with the innovation and digital transformation orientation of the Ministry of Education and Training.